 “Wolverines are perhaps the most sensitive indicators of ecological integrity … due to biological characteristics and their dependence on large, connected ecosystems.” — Committee on the Status of Endangered Wildlife in Canada

-Also recognized by the Great Northern Landscape Conservation Cooperative as a conservation target, this tough and wide-ranging member of the weasel family was an easy selection as an Iconic Species of Cascadia.
+This tough and wide-ranging member of the weasel family is an iconic species that is recovering in our Cascadia region.
 As far back as the 1800s, records show that the Cascade Mountains were a home for wolverines.
 It is thought that wolverines disappeared from the America’s west coast in the early to mid-1900s, and that the North Cascades of Washington were later recolonized by individuals from British Columbia’s coastal ranges.
-At present, the North Cascades is home to a resident population of wolverines with home ranges often extending onto both sides of the Washington-BC border.
+At present, the Cascades is home to a resident population of wolverines with home ranges extending onto both sides of the Washington-BC border.
 Last spring researchers discovered reproducing wolverines south of I-90 in the Cascades, expanding our understanding of their distribution.

 Additional species resources

-- Meet our Cascadian cast of wolverine characters (link downloads a PDF prepared by Cathy Raley of the PNW Research Station)
+- Meet some of our Cascadian cast of wolverine characters (link downloads a PDF prepared by Cathy Raley of the PNW Research Station)

 - North Cascades Wolverine video produced by the Skagit Environmental Endowment Commission on this unique transboundary species in the Cascades and coordinated transboundary research underway.